 Safeguarding the well-being of our associates while serving our clients remains my top priority.
 Around the globe, over 90% of our associates are working from home.
 A relentless and proactive cadence of personal connections and client outreach is our daily norm as we position ourselves to exceed client expectations and act with the sense of urgency our business demands.
-We are also constantly updating our blog to help our clients navigate these difficult times.
+We are also constantly updating our Managing Through Volatility page to help our clients navigate these difficult times.

 Our call volumes are through the roof as we have replaced in-person meetings with virtual ones, and we are hosting regular client webcasts on current market conditions and portfolio positioning in every region.
 One of the financial advisors we work with sent us this email yesterday: “When you spoke on the video call about the value we bring to clients, it brought on chills and tears of pride for the work we do.
 Now is our greatest hour to reach out and serve.
 Thank you for reminding me of that.”
 Powerful.